unwiredben/phantom-camera/README.md

 Take a picture with your Pebble watch!
 Well, actually, let other people take pictures for you via Instagram.

-This only works on the Basalt color platform, as I didn't want to try to convert images to b/w for Aplite.
+This only works on color devices, as I didn't want to try to convert images to b/w for Aplite.

+As of version 2.4, this supports the Chalk (Pebble Time Round) platform as well.
+Pictures are shown centered and cropped to the edges.

 Licensed under the MIT License, see LICENSE for details.